karenjosephine22/dms1_blog/posts/unity_assets.md

 # Importing Sounds
 ![empat](week8empat.jpeg)

-*In today’s class, we learned how to import sound into specific objects, and although it sounded tricky at first, it turned out to be pretty simple.
-The key was just finding the right sound that fit the environment we were creating.
-It was exciting to see how sound can enhance the overall experience.*
+*In today’s class, we explored the process of importing sound into specific objects, and while it initially seemed a bit daunting, I was pleasantly surprised by how straightforward it turned out to be.
+The key was finding the right sounds that would complement the environment we were creating, which added an extra layer of depth to our work.*

+*It was truly exciting to witness how sound can enhance the overall experience.
+The addition of audio not only brought the scene to life but also helped to immerse viewers in the world we were building.
+This newfound understanding of sound design has inspired me to think more creatively about how to use audio in my projects moving forward.*